VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="prizes"></a>Prizes

-The complete list of prizes is coming soon.
-Stay tuned for some amazing surprises!

 -   **Masterpiece (4)** - 4K OSMO Pocket: a smarter, better version of the GoPro; awarded to the best project all around.

 -   **Runner Up Masterpiece (4)** - Nintendo Switch Lite, awarded to the second best project all around.